702573N/Obsidian-Tasks-Calendar/README.md

 ```
 options: "mini"
 ```
 Set smaller text on tasks, cell names and grid heads.
+Reduces the calendar width and height to a more compact format.
 On mobile devices, the font size is automatically reduced because the limited screen size.

 ```
 options: "noWeekNr"